flyteorg/flyte/rsts/concepts/execution_timeline.rst

 Similarly, the last node also encapsulates executing ``End node`` as well. ``Start Node`` and ``End Node`` are capstones inserted to mark the beginning and end of the DAG.

-The Latency involves time consumed to,
+The Latency involves time consumed to:

 #.
 Gather outputs for a node after the node completes.
 #.
 Send an observation event to FlyteAdmin.
 Failing to do so will be regarded as an error and will be tried until it is a success or we exhaust system max retries. (as a default the the max system retries is configured to be 30 and can be altered per deployment).